Remittance man: Analysis and examples

-Within Victorian British culture, a remittance man was usually the black sheep of an upper or middle-class family who was sent away (from the United Kingdom to the Empire), and paid to stay away.
-These men were generally of dissolute or drunken character, and may have been sent overseas after disgraces at home.
-Harry Grey, 8th Earl of Stamford, is an example, sent to South Africa before he inherited the titles and fortune of his third cousin.
+In Victorian British culture, a remittance man was usually the black sheep of an upper- or middle-class family who was sent away (from the United Kingdom to the rest of the British Empire), and paid to stay away.
+He was generally of dissolute or drunken character and may have been sent overseas after disgraces at home.
+Harry Grey, 8th Earl of Stamford, is an example; he was sent to South Africa before he inherited the titles and fortune of his third cousin.

-Historian Monica Rico describes in Nature's Noblemen: Transatlantic Masculinities and the Nineteenth-Century American West (2013) how the figure emerged in the 1880s: "Unable to succeed in Britain [...] the remittance man represented the utter failure of elite British masculinity to function in the modern world."
+The historian Monica Rico describes in Nature's Noblemen: Transatlantic Masculinities and the Nineteenth-Century American West (2013) how the figure emerged in the 1880s: "Unable to succeed in Britain [...] the remittance man represented the utter failure of elite British masculinity to function in the modern world."
 Where he was to go was a wide-open question.
-The British Empire offered wide-open spaces and possibilities of redemption in Canada, Australia, New Zealand, and colonial parts of Africa; some thought the American West was also an appropriate destination.
+The British Empire offered wide-open spaces and possibilities of redemption in Canada, Australia, New Zealand, and colonial parts of Africa.
+Some thought that the American West was also an appropriate destination.
 Rico concludes that "the remittance man, in his weakness, symbolized his culture's fear that British masculinity was imperiled both in Britain and abroad."

-The Canadian West had its share of remittance men.
-Journalist Leroy Victor Kelly (1880–1956) wrote The range men: Pioneer ranchers of Alberta (1913) to capture their stories.
+Western Canada had its share of remittance men.
+The journalist Leroy Victor Kelly (1880–1956) wrote The range men: Pioneer ranchers of Alberta (1913) to capture their stories.
 "To the ordinary Western [Canadian] mind, a remittance man was a rich Englishman who had proven a failure in his homeland and had been shipped into the raw land to kill himself in quiet or work out his regeneration if possible."
-They were "everlasting sources of enjoyment and personal gain" for the tough ranchers and early colonists, "the natural butt of the cowboys' jokes".
-Remittance men were held in scorn by all, even "solid contempt", and were considered easy marks by conmen and tellers of tall tales.
+He was "everlasting sources of enjoyment and personal gain" for the tough ranchers and early colonists, "the natural butt of the cowboys' jokes."
+Remittance men were held in scorn by all, even "solid contempt," and were considered easy targets by conmen and tellers of tall tales.
 Some, however, won redemption by, for example, joining the Royal Canadian Mounted Police in the Yukon.